clustervision/trinityX/doc/user_management.rst

 Obol
 ----

-obol can manage users and groups on the local LDAP directory and it supports the following attributes for users:
+Obol can manage users and groups on the local LDAP directory and it supports the following attributes for users:

 ============= =============
  Attribute     Description